djaffry/oeffis-paper/README.md

 more pictures in the [pics](pics) folder

+> :warning: Unfortunately, my 7.5inch E-Ink display broke.
+So I cannot update this project anymore.
+Feel free to fork this project and tinker by yourself!

 ## Features
 - Displays ÖBB and Wiener Linien public transport times, Citybike Wien station capacities and weather at a glance
 - Intuitive UI, see time, stations with their lines and weather on a 7.5 inch E-ink screen